dortania/OpenCore-Legacy-Patcher/docs/ACCEL.md

 nvram FA4CE28D-B62F-4C99-9CC3-6815686E30F9:gpu-power-prefs=%01%00%00%00
 ```

 This will disable the dGPU and allow the iGPU to function in Big Sur.
 Note that external display outputs are directly routed to the dGPU and therefore can no longer be used.
-Solutions such as a [DisplayLink Adapters](https://www.displaylink.com/products/usb-adapters) can work around this limitation, however note that you'll need to use older drivers (5.2.6):
+Solutions such as  [DisplayLink Adapters](https://www.displaylink.com/products/usb-adapters) can work around this limitation, however, note that you'll need to use older drivers (5.2.6):

 * [DisplayLink USB Graphics Software for macOS - For Mojave and Catalina - 5.2.6](https://www.synaptics.com/products/displaylink-graphics/downloads/macos-5.2.6)

-Note this driver only provides partial support in macOS, full graphics acceleration is not currently available on the displays driven by DisplayLink
+Note: This driver only provides partial support in macOS, full graphics acceleration is not currently available on displays driven by DisplayLink.

 ## Erratic Colours on ATI TeraScale 2 GPUs (HD5000/HD6000)